Infant Sleep Services

 Helping families create their own system to make nighttime feeds and soothes shorter and less disruptive for everyone, making this less of a transition from doula covered nights to non-doula covered nights

-How to find quality resources / research on sleep and development and community resources
+How to find quality resources / research on newborn sleep and development and community resources

-What gadgets and props work and which are a waste of money or are unsafe
+What props and gentle interventions work and which are a waste of money or are unsafe

 Depending on what's going on in your particular family, we may cover all of these...some of these...there might be more information than this I can share or just one topic in this mix that we need to focus on for anything to work at all.
 That's the huge difference between relying on one book (and each book honestly will give you a different opinion and a different source of often not well researched data) versus having someone in your home observing your baby's sleep and having individual conversations with you about your parenting style and sleep needs.